 In addition, stakebuilding in certain industries (eg, banking, insurance and mass media), as well as stakebuilding by foreign investors, is subject to restrictions and may require regulatory approval.

 What preliminary agreements are commonly drafted?

-Parties typically enter into letters of intent, memoranda of understanding, recommendation letters or confidentiality agreements, which may be governed by non-Russian law, given that enforceability of these documents under Russian law is questionable.
+Parties typically enter into letters of intent, memoranda of understanding, recommendation letters or confidentiality non-disclosure agreements, which may be governed by non-Russian law, given that enforceability of these documents under Russian law is questionable.

 Under Russian law, the parties may enter into a preliminary agreement obliging them to enter into the main agreement under the terms specified by the preliminary agreement.
-Parties tend to use preliminary agreements if they want to have a reliable mechanism to oblige the other party to enter into the main agreement on the terms set out in the preliminary agreement through the courts.
-A Russian law-governed preliminary agreement is valid for one year, unless stated otherwise in the agreement.
+Parties tend to use preliminary agreements if they want to have a reliable mechanism to oblige the other party to enter into the main agreement on the terms set out in the preliminary agreement through Russian courts.
+A Russian law-governed preliminary agreement is valid for one year unless stated otherwise in the agreement.
 If there are any disagreements between the parties with respect to the terms and conditions of the main agreement, the courts will determine these terms and conditions.
 There are no specific rules on disclosing preliminary agreements; however, certain provisions of these agreements may require disclosure as a material event (for a public joint stock company).

 What documents are required?

 The documents required for an M&A transaction depend on the nature and structure of the transaction.
 The following documents are frequently entered into: